ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 10. ADDED AOE Status Fixer.
 11. ADDED Markoheshkir improved by Cahoot.
 12. ADDED Active Subtle Swap, which should make the Dark Displacement gloves suck less.
 13. ADDED Extra Shields.
 The easiest way to get the new drip is to use transmog because not all shields are actually available in Listo over balance concerns.
 Unless you play with REL in which case they might all show up or none of them.
+Very, very heavily altered by the Listo patch to be more interesting and less OP.
 14. ADDED Hardcore Healing Potions and the tweak to treasure tables making them much less common.
 15. ADDED Gortash's Cane (and made a secret bonus cane).
 16. Updated 11 mods.